johnpmeyers20/rippertoire/README.md

 ## Code Issues & Resolutions

 > Use this section to list of all major issues encountered and their resolution, if you'd like.

+## Journal
+- May 17th
+  - Had two big issues today.
+Deploying was a nightmare.
+I finally got it all deployed to Heroku.
+Deployed to Surge which was giving me nightmarish CORS issues.
+Finally deployed to netlify.
+CORS issues disappeared.
+To deploy on Netlify make sure to set the following:

+    Base directory: client
+    Build command: npm run build
+    Publish Directory: client/build

+  - I had no seed file and the error Shay and I were getting was due to the fact that there was no category, thus there could be no category id's!